vuittont60/aligned_layer/README.md

 make start-aggregator
 ```

-Register the operator with eigenlayer and incredible-squaring, and then start the process:
+Register the operator with eigenlayer and aligned layer, then start the process:

 ```bash
 make cli-setup-operator